eroc123/obsidian-notes/Computer Science/6 - Security, Privacy and Data Integrity/Hackers.md

-the act of compromising digital devices and networks by gaining unauthorized access to an account or computer system.
+- the act of compromising digital devices and networks by gaining unauthorized access to an account or computer system.
+- can be done via the installation of malware